416 Ilam Road, Fendalton, Christchurch 8052

 Back pain during pregnancy can affect the lower lumbar and pelvic girdle region.
-This can be caused by a combination of factors including:
+This can be caused by a combination of factors, including:

 It is normal to gain between 10-20 kg’s whilst pregnant, which can put an enormous strain on the pelvis and lumbar spine.
 This weight gain shifts the centre of gravity forward and increases the curvature of the lumbar spine.
-This can also cause loading of the discs in your spine causing more stresses and strain on the spine.
+This can also cause loading of the discs in your spine, causing more stress and strain on the spine.
 The abdominal muscles responsible for core strength are also stretched and may lose their strength and flexibility, reducing the support they normally provide to the lumbar spine.

 Hormonal changes may also be a contributing factor to low back pain.
 Relaxin is a hormone released during pregnancy and may cause ligaments and the sacroiliac joints in the pelvis to become lax, offering less support to the overall spine.

-If a detailed clinical examination cannot shed light on the cause of the back pain, or conservative treatment is failing, an MRI may be required.
+If a detailed clinical examination cannot shed light on the cause of the back pain or conservative treatment is failing, an MRI may be required.
 X-ray is not recommended as the fetus may absorb moderate to high levels of radiation.

-Only 50% of pregnant women seek treatment for their back pain, resulting in many women suffering from back pain needlessly, and relying on bed rest, crutches or wheelchairs to get around.
+Only 50% of pregnant women seek treatment for their back pain, resulting in many women suffering from back pain needlessly and relying on bed rest, crutches or wheelchairs to get around.